 I-2-5-36.Selecting a Medical Expert

-The same terms and conditions which apply to an ME providing services pursuant to a BPA also apply to an ME providing services without a BPA.
-Authorize payment to an ME without a BPA by completing Optional Form 347, Order of Supplies or Services.
-The OF-347 is available in fillable form on the SSA Electronic Forms System Form Filler program (E-forms) or via the General Services Administration (GSA) website.
+The same terms and conditions that apply to an ME providing services pursuant to a BPA also apply to an ME providing services without a BPA.
+The HO will authorize payment to an ME without a BPA by completing Optional Form 347, Order of Supplies or Services.
+The OF-347 is available in fillable form on the SSA Electronic Forms System Form Filler program (E-forms) or via the General Services Administration website.

 When an ALJ determines that ME testimony is needed at the hearing, the ALJ will inform the claimant and any appointed representative by including the information in the notice of hearing.
 See HALLEX I-2-3-15 D. Any discussions an ALJ has with an ME about a case must be in a writing associated with the record or on the record at the hearing.

 Before the hearing, the ALJ or assigned designee will provide the ME with copies of pertinent medical reports or evidence.
 If the claimant submits additional medical evidence at the hearing, the ALJ will provide time for the ME to review the additional evidence before the ME testifies, if possible.
 If the evidence is substantial or it is otherwise not possible to provide the ME with sufficient time to review the evidence before the hearing, the ALJ will proceed with the hearing, including obtaining ME testimony.
 If it appears the additional evidence will impact the ME's testimony at hearing, the ALJ will explain that he or she will send the ME interrogatories after the hearing to address the new evidence and will proffer the interrogatories with the ME's responses to the claimant and representative, if any.
 For general instructions on proffering evidence, when to offer a supplemental hearing, or handling posthearing evidence, see generally HALLEX I-2-7.